jh3nd3rs0n/jargyle/src/site/markdown/userguide/client-configuration.md

 ## Resolving Host Names From the SOCKS5 Server

-By default, host name resolution from the SOCKS5 server occurs only when a `Socket` is created with a host name and port number.
+By default, host name resolution from the SOCKS5 server occurs only when a `Socket` is created with a provided `String` for the target host name.

 API example: